Take initiative and push yourself harder. DON’T BE LAZY.

 Write like a human.
 Just because you’re in college doesn’t mean your writing should be arrogant.
 You’re writing for the masses, not an academic journal.
 Use simple words well.

 Kill it on all of the photography/videography basicslike the rule of thirds.
-Don’t ever accidentally backlight an interview.
+Don’t ever accidentally over backlight an interview.
 Don’t shoot in the shadow of a tree.
-Shoot an extreme ratio of extreme close-ups.
+Shoot an extreme number of extreme close-ups.

 Try out digital media apps that make it more efficient to create cool videos, images and graphics.